Skip to main content

 What Is Aikido?

-Aikido is a modern Japanese martial art created by Morihei Ueshiba (1883 – 1969) – known as O’Sensei (Great Teacher) or Kaiso (Founder).
-After training in various traditional Japanese martial arts including Judo, swordsmanship (Kenjutsu), and most importantly Daito-ryu Aiki-jujutsu, Ueshiba unified his martial training, philosophy, and religious beliefs to create Aikido.
-Aikido emphasises the redirection of force to neutralise aggression.
-It is a uniquely peaceful martial art.
+Aikido is a modern Japanese martial art created by Morihei Ueshiba (1883–1969) – known as O’Sensei (Great Teacher) or Kaiso (Founder).
+After training in Judo, swordsmanship (Kenjutsu), and especially Daito-ryu Aiki-jujutsu, he unified his martial training, philosophy, and spirituality to form Aikido – a uniquely peaceful martial art that emphasizes redirection over resistance.

-Aikido has been described as “moving meditation” and is known as “the art of peace.”
-The non-aggressive philosophy of Aikido can be applied in all aspects of life.
-Training in Aikido cultivates the mind, body, and spirit.
+Aikido is often described as “moving meditation” or “the art of peace.”
+Its non-aggressive philosophy can be applied in all aspects of life, cultivating the mind, body, and spirit.

 How can peaceful people benefit from training in Aikido?